IshitaSatija/text-mining/README.md

 python main.py --mode train --model spert
 ```

 Each model has a configuration file under the 'configs' directory.

-You can set gpu_id, adjust hyper-parameters or change training configuration to run a different experiment.
-To reproduce the results in the paper using the FinBERT model, replace the `model_path` and `tokenizer_path` fields with `ProsusAI/finbert` in the SpERT configuration file.
+OR

+To run the results in jupyter notebook you can clone the repo and run the commands present in the jupyter notebook cells.

+## Results

+The results are logged in the file created under the log directory.
+Once training for all iterations is finished, the results are stored in the mean_std_f1.csv file.

 ## Citation
 1.